cosmos72/stmx/README.md

 ### Latest version - from GitHub

-In case you want to use the "latest and greatest" version directly from the author in order to get the newest features - for example hardware transactions - improvements, bug fixes (and occasionally new bugs), you need to download it into your Quicklisp local-projects folder.
+In case you want to use the "latest and greatest" version directly from the author, in order to get the newest features - most notably hardware transactions - improvements, bug fixes, and occasionally new bugs, you need to download it into your Quicklisp local-projects folder.
 Open a shell and run the commands: